freevariable/Sydneus-Serverless-Astrophysics/README.md

 #### Planets (without Proof of Work)

-Example: generate the physical characteristics of the planet orbiting sun RWh.
+Example: generate the physical characteristics of all planets orbiting sun RWh.
 We can confirm that there is only one planet because the returned list has only one item.
 It is a small planet (radius 1487.5km) in the habitable zone of RWh, what's more it has an atmosphere but its gravity is low, similar to our good old Moon.

 ```
 curl 'http://127.0.0.1:5043/v1/list/pl/player4067/400/29/RWh'